7 Best Projection Screens for Conference Rooms

 Modern conference room projector setups increasingly use wireless connectivity.
 You'll want to verify that wireless systems deliver adequate bandwidth for your resolution needs.
 1080p streams easily over most wireless systems.
 4K requires higher bandwidth and benefits from dedicated wireless presentation systems rather than generic screen-mirroring solutions.

 Interactive projection combines projectors with touch or motion sensing technology.
 This requires specialized screen surfaces that work with the sensing technology.
 Some interactive systems use infrared touch frames around standard screens.
 Others need specific screen materials that preserve the infrared or ultrasonic signals the system uses for position detection.
+Smart speakers and voice assistants for productivity can control presentation environments hands-free.

 Making the Investment Decision